 Q: What counts as service?

 A: This Award System is based on helping others, with no personal financial gain for the individual student, or your school.
 Ultimately it is up to your school to decide what does or does not count as service hours for the SVA Service Award.
 Remember volunteering in and out of school can be credited.
-There were several grey areas, so we sought clarification from the SVA Foundation and it has been agreed that: caring for a grandparent, parent or siblings at home for no pay and Head Prefects, along with any other student leadership role do qualify as service.
-These students can include the hours they dedicate to these tasks.
+There were several grey areas, so we sought clarification from the SVA Foundation and it has been agreed that: caring for a grandparent, parent or siblings at home for no pay and Head Prefects, along with any other student leadership role do qualify as service we felt.
+Ultimately the final decision however is yours as a school.
 There does need to be an awareness of the difference between a hobby and a cause and it is important not to include hobbies.

 KEY PROJECT DATES